-Since the T-Mobile G1 only supports JPEG output, and because we do not want to fuss with a shutter click, PictureDemo only passes in the third parameter to takePicture():
+Since Android devices presently only support JPEG output, and because we do not want to fuss with a shutter click, PictureDemo only passes in the third parameter to takePicture():

 '''

 private void takePicture() {

-camera.stopPreview();

 camera.takePicture(null, null, photoCallback);

 '''

 The Camera.PictureCallback (photoCallback) needs to implement onPictureTaken(), which provides the picture data as a byte[], plus the Camera object that took the picture.
 At this point, it is safe to start up the preview again.